Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The quantum BV master action

 The quantum BV master action (\ref{cbstringfieldaction}) is invariant under the master transformation given by

 where $\mu$ is an anti-commuting parameter.
 These gauge redundancies can be fixed by specifying the anti-fields by a relation of the form

-where $\Upsilon$ is a fermionic functional of the fields and antifields.
-Then, the gauge fixed path integral for the closed string field theory is obtained by integrating only over fields, and substituting the gauge fixing condition (\ref{antifieldsgaugefix}) for the antifields in the master action $S(\psi^s,\psi^*_s)$ given in (\ref{cbstringfieldaction}):
+where $\Upsilon$ is a fermionic functional of the fields and anti-fields.
+Then, the gauge fixed path integral for closed string field theory is obtained by integrating only over fields, and substituting the gauge fixing condition (\ref{antifieldsgaugefix}) for the antifields in the master action $S(\psi^s,\psi^*_s)$ given in (\ref{cbstringfieldaction}):

 With the help of master equation (\ref{mainidentitycbsft}), one can verify that this gauge fixed action is independent of the choice of the gauge fermion $\Upsilon$.
+Therefore, the gauge invariance of the quantum BV master action is guaranteed only if the string vertices satisfy the geometric condition imposed by the quantum BV master equation (\ref{mastereqbcsft}).
+We shall describe the geometric condition that a consistent set of string vertices must satisfy in the next section.

-\section{The Cell Decomposition of the Moduli Space}
+\section{The cell decomposition of the moduli space}

-In this section, we discuss the precise definition of the string vertex, its properties and the geometric identity satisfied by them.
-The string vertex $ \mathcal{V}_{g,n}$ for the closed strings can be understood as a collection of genus $g$ Riemann surfaces with $n$ punctures that belong to a specific region inside the compactified moduli space $\overline{\mathcal{M}}_{g,n}$.
-This region inside the moduli space has the following properties \cite{Zwiebach:1992ie}: \begin{itemize}
+String vertex $ \mathcal{V}_{g,n}$ can be understood as a collection of genus $g$ Riemann surfaces with $n$ punctures that form a connected region inside the compactified moduli space $\overline{\mathcal{M}}_{g,n}$.
+This region $\mathcal{W}_{g,n}$ has the following properties \cite{Zwiebach:1992ie}: \begin{itemize}

-\item The surfaces that are arbitrarily close to the degeneration are not included in it.
+\item Surfaces that are arbitrarily close to the degeneration are not included in it.

-\item The surfaces that belong to it are equipped with a specific choice of local coordinates around each of its punctures.
-The coordinates around the punctures are only defined up to a constant phase and these coordinates are defined continuously over the set $\mathcal{V}_{g,n}$. \ \item The assignment of the local coordinates around the punctures on the Riemann surfaces that belong to a string vertex are independent of the labeling of the punctures.
+\item Surfaces that belong to $\mathcal{V}_{g,n}$ are equipped with a specific choice of local coordinates around each of its punctures.
+Local coordinates around the punctures are only defined up to a phase and are defined continuously over $\mathcal{W}_{g,n}$. \ \item The assignment of the local coordinates around the punctures on the Riemann surfaces that belong to a string vertex are independent of the labeling of the punctures.
 Moreover, if a Riemann surface $\mathcal{R}$ with labeled punctures is in $ \mathcal{V}_{g,n}$ then copies of $\mathcal{R}$ with all other inequivalent labelings of the punctures also must be included in $ \mathcal{V}_{g,n}$.

 \item If a Riemann surface belongs to the string vertex, then its complex conjugate also must be included in the string vertex.
 A complex conjugate Riemann surface of a Riemann surface $\mathcal{R}$ with coordinate $z$ can be obtained by using the anti-conformal map $z\to -\overline{z}$.